Jaswanthpalli/AI_Generated_Image_Detection/AI-Image-Detection/README.md

-# 🌿 Leaf Disease Detection System
+# AI Generated Image detection

-An intelligent web-based system that detects plant leaf diseases from images using deep learning.
-This application helps farmers and agriculturists quickly identify diseases and take appropriate action to protect their crops.
+An intelligent web-based system to predict whether the uplaoded image is AI or Real along with confidence score and lets you see your past uploads.

 ---